 1) Bringing Film Production Equipment into China.

-Solution: Hire Fixer/Producer from www.shootinchina.com, experienced, international, professional background film production crew will solve your problem without too much hustle.
+Solution: Hire Fixer/Producer from www.shootinchina.com, experienced, international, professional background film production crew will solve your problems and ultimately save you time and money.

 5) Shooting in public area without permit

 Usually if you need to shoot in a public are in China the shoot has to be managed by the local authorized department.
 This can be arranged by your location manager or producer.
 If you shoot without a permit, you can be stopped by police officer or by city management, this can potentially put your shoot at risk and at the very least will delay your shooting by 1-2days as admin gets processed, no matter how innocent your intentions!

 Solution: Get the correct visas and check with us, or with your clients, to make sure you won’t run into any location issues during the shoot

 As a foreign expat (and even moreso as a local), it can be risky to publish and release any content that un-confirmed, regardless it’s online or offline, you can get yourself into some trouble as the internet here is as heavily policed as you’ve heard.

 Solution: This is easy, bite your tongue and don’t publish things that can potentially upset the government whilst you are here or if you plan to come back.

 When the national holidays hit the the whole country goes into temporary sleep mode.
 Shops, government offices, rental houses shut for a period extending a few days before and after the official holiday dates.
 Conversely, travel and hotels get booked up fast and crews charge 1.5-2X their standard rates for work.